 Revenues and Adjusted EBITDA increased \$78 million (6%) and \$25 million (3%), respectively.
 The increase in operating results was principally due to increased royalties from our real estate franchise brands and growth in service-based fees generated from client relocations.
 Royalty fees for the CENTURY 21®, Coldwell Banker®, and ERA® franchise brands collectively increased \$31 million (7%) resulting from an 11% increase in the average price of homes sold (net of a 3% reduction in the volume of homes sold).
 Increases in royalties and franchise fees are recognized with minimal corresponding increases in expenses due to the significant operating leverage within our franchise operations.
-Service-based fees from relocation related operations also significantly contributed to the contribution to an independent technology trust responsible for providing technology initiatives for the benefit of certain of our current and future franchisees.
+Service-based fees from relocation related operations also significantly contributed to the increase in revenues and Adjusted EBITDA.
+Service-based relocation fees increased \$33 million and are reflective of increased penetration into both destination and departure markets and expanded services provided to our clients.